 cannot be avoided.
 Most of the roads are comfortable to ride on.

 The Ride for Heroes is proud of our rest stops.
 We have clubs and organizations from Aledo High School

-responsible for decorating and handing out goodies so there is no shortage of friendly faces to help you out at
+responsible for decorating and handing out goodies so there is no shortage of friendly faces at each stop.
+Each

-each stop.
-Every rest stop will have the basics including oranges, bananas, water and sports drink.
-Most rest stops
+rest stop will have the basics including oranges, bananas, water and sports drink.
+Most rest stops will also

-will also feature other goodies including home made cookies.
-All rest stops
+feature other goodies including home made cookies.
+All rest stops are manned